MrPicklemixel/hanging-snackbar/README.md

 snackbar.show();
 ```
 Callback and object can be null.

-parentLayoutView must be a RelativeLayout or FrameLayout, other layouts will throw an exception
+parentLayoutView must be a RelativeLayout, FrameLayout, or CoordinatorLayout.
+Other layouts will throw an exception

 ### Customisation methods
 ```